codefresh-io/docs.codefresh.io/_docs/administration/audit.md

 * In your Git repository

 ### Git Source changes in Notifications
-The **Notifications** panel is a pull-down panel, always available in the CSDP toolbar.
+The **Notifications** panel is a pull-down panel, always available in the Codefresh toolbar.
 The panel shows a recent view of changes to entities such as Git Sources.

 {% include